Conor Daly: NASCAR

-In September 2022, Daly announced on Twitter that he would make his Cup Series debut for The Money Team Racing in the fall Charlotte race.
+In September 2022, Daly announced on Twitter that he would make his Cup Series debut for The Money Team Racing in the Charlotte race.
 On December 5, 2022, TMT co-owner Willy Auchmoody revealed in an interview with TobyChristie.com that Daly would return to the team to drive their No. 50 car part-time in the Cup Series in 2023.

 Daly made the 2023 Daytona 500 starting lineup after finishing seventeenth in Duel 2 of the 2023 Bluegreen Vacations Duels, despite experiencing handling problems during the qualifying race.
 Daly became the 62nd driver to compete in both the Indy 500 and the Daytona 500.
-He eventually finished 29th out of the 40 car field.
-At the time of the race finish, Daly's No. 50 car completed 206 laps of the total 212 laps of the race.
+He finished 29th out of the 40 car field.
+By the time the race finished, Daly's No. 50 car completed 206 laps of the total 212 laps of the race.

 Personal life

 Daly is the son of former Formula One, CART, and IMSA driver Derek Daly, and the stepson of Indianapolis Motor Speedway president Doug Boles.

-Daly was diagnosed with Type 1 diabetes at age 14 and was sponsored by Lilly Diabetes in the 2016 and 2018 Indianapolis 500s and was going to again in his Xfinity start at Road America before the controversy involving his father Derek.
+Daly was diagnosed with Type 1 diabetes at age 14 in preparation for starting at Skip Barber School.
+He did not often speak publicly about his diagnosis until recently.
+Daly was sponsored by Lilly Diabetes in the 2016 and 2018 Indianapolis 500s and was going to again in his Xfinity start at Road America before the controversy involving his father Derek.

-Daly appeared on the 30th season of The Amazing Race, teaming with fellow IndyCar driver Alexander Rossi where they finished in 4th place.
+Daly appeared on the 30th season of The Amazing Race, teaming with fellow IndyCar driver Alexander Rossi where they finished in fourth place.

+Daly co-hosts the motorsport podcast Speed Street with motorsport content creator Chase Holden.
+It is produced in partnership with Dirty Mo Media and features Daly and Holden interviewing drivers and industry figures across IndyCar and NASCAR, and other notable individuals, including Jaime Alguersuari, Milo Ventimiglia, and Danny Sullivan.

-Daly's first cousin, Nicola Daly, is an Ireland women's field hockey international and was a member of the squad that won the silver medal at the 2018 Women's Hockey World Cup.
+Daly's cousin, Nicola Daly, is an Ireland women's field hockey international and was a member of the squad that won the silver medal at the 2018 Women's Hockey World Cup.
 She also works as a data engineer for Juncos Racing.